 Tips for Visiting Malibu

-- You're going to be wondering how much some of those mega-mansions cost.
-Add the Zillow app to your mobile device and it will be easy to find out.
+You're going to wonder how much some of those mega-mansions cost.
+Add the Zillow app to your mobile device, and it will be easy to find out.

 Geoffrey’s Malibu is a long-time local favorite, especially nice for a special occasion dinner.